aaroneg/netbox-rest-module/README.md

 This module will not cover all endpoints in netbox, but I will accept PRs if you're willing to match the code style.

+For example, it does not currently handle parent/child device relationships beyond being able to say that the device is a parent or child object, it will not create the relationship.

 ## Development patterns

 /Private - a few helper functions to cut down on code repetition